 In the recent years land resources are under pressure due to degradation of soil and water, which play an important role in human as well as plant life.
 Soil as a medium, supports the plant growth through supply of essential nutrients and man in-turn depends on plant for food.
 Soil is a dynamic natural resource developed over a period of thousands of years by weathering of arable lands because of growing population, and competing demands of the various land uses.
-Indiscriminate use of land resources, in general, leads to their degradation and in-turn decline in productivity.
+Indiscriminate use of land resources, in general, leads to their degradation and in-turn decline in productivity (Soil Survey Staff, 1999).
 Degradation of land resources happening at an alarming rate minimizes productivity and stability of production.
-Self-sufficiency and food security are the biggest tasks for most populous nation like India.
+Food self-sufficiency is the biggest tasks for most populous nation like India.
 They need to be used according to their capacity to satisfy the needs of its inhabitants.
 This can be achieved through proper inventory of land resources and their scientific evaluation.
 Soil survey provides a valuable resource inventory connected with the survival of life on earth.
 It provides an accurate and scientific inventory of different soils, their kind and nature and extent of distribution so that one can make prediction about their limitations and potentialities.
 It also provides adequate information in terms of land form, slope, land use as well as characteristics of soils viz., texture, depth, structure, stoniness, drainage, acidity, salinity etc., which can be utilized for the planning and development.
 Information of soil and related properties obtained from the soil survey and soil classification can help in better delineation of soil and land suitability for irrigation and efficient irrigation water management.
 So, depending on the suitability of the mapped agro-ecological units for a set of crops, optimum cropping patterns have to be suggested taking into consideration the present cropping systems and the socio-economic conditions of the farming community (Sehgal et al., 1996).
-Integrated management of land resources is the best way to solve the present day challenges.
-Therefore the knowledge of soil and land resources with respect to their spatial distribution, characteristics, potentials, limitations and their suitability for alternate land use helps in formulating strategies to obtain higher productivity on sustained basis.
+Sustainable management of land resources is a good option to solve the present day challenges (GEF council, 2005).
+Therefore the knowledge of soil and land resources with respect to their spatial distribution, characteristics, potentials, limitations and their suitability for alternate land use helps in formulating strategies to obtain higher productivity on sustained basis (Vikas, 2016).
 This calls for systematic and reliable inventory of natural resources like soil, water, land use, etc., at a quicker pace through scientific and modern tools like remote sensing and geographic information system (GIS).
-Satellite remote sensing data provides information on geology, geomorphology, soil and land use or land cover through systematic appraisal following the synoptic and multispectral coverage of a terrain and the information generated can be interpreted for various themes viz., land capability, land irrigability and crop suitability etc. for better management and conservation of resources on watershed basis.
-Keeping these facts in view, the detailed soil survey of Gollarahatti-2 micro-watershed, Jagalur taluk, Davanagere district representing Central Dry Zone of Karnataka state was carried out with the objective of characterization and classification of Gollarahatti-2 micro-watershed, Jagalur taluk, Davanagere district, using remote sensing and GIS techniques.
+Satellite remote sensing data provides information on geology, geomorphology, soil and land use or land cover through synoptic and multispectral coverage of a terrain.
+The information generated from satellite imageries can be interpreted for various themes viz., land capability, land irrigability and crop suitability etc. for better management and conservation of resources on watershed basis.
+Keeping these facts in view, the detailed soil survey of Gollarahatti-2 micro-watershed, Jagalur taluk, Davanagere district representing Central Dry Zone of Karnataka state, India was carried out with the objective of characterization and classification of Gollarahatti-2 micro-watershed, Jagalur taluk, Davanagere district, Karnataka, India.